Wrap Up

 Accelerating the pace of discovery: When datasets are openly available, they can be used to create a fuller picture of a given area of inquiry, or analyzed by different research teams that can uncover connections not apparent to those who produced the original data.

-Research Transparency: By making available all the necessary information, this increases the credibility of the research by supporting external verification of the results.
+Research Transparency: Making all research information available increases the credibility of the research by supporting external verification of the results.

 Impact: Others using your data can increase the number of times you are cited, raise your research profile and improve your chance for future funding.